Faizanf33/atm-project/README.md

 ## Admin Control

-To get the Admin account, first create new account with the name "Admin access" (The name must exactly like that) and then enter a password of your own choice, to enjoy the admin controls.
+To get the Admin account, first create new account with the name "admin access" (The name must exactly like that) and then enter a password of your own choice, to enjoy admin controls.
 Admin Controls:
 You can
 - Check the active users.

 - Check the active accounts.

-- Check the acount informations.
+- Check the account informations.

+- Delete account.

 **Please issue errors encountered during process**